wragge/closed-glams-covid19/index.md

 * 15 March 2020 – Closed to the public until further notice.
 [More info...](https://www.facebook.com/RAAF.Museum/posts/2787178641395706)

+### Royal Historical Society of Victoria

+* 16 March 2020 – Closed to the public.
+Events and tours cancelled or postponed until at least the end of April.
+[More info...](https://www.historyvictoria.org.au/events-postponed/)

 ### State Library of Victoria

 * 16 March 2020 – All public spaces are closed.
 [More info...](https://www.slv.vic.gov.au/closure)